How to avoid the Love Avoidant

-I hate to make sweeping statements, but I’m gonna: love addicts need to avoid Love Avoidants.
+I hate to make sweeping statements, but I’m going to: Love Addicts need to avoid Love Avoidants.
 Period.
 People who suffer from love avoidance are not good or bad, but they are NOT the best choice for a Love Addict.

-1. I got to know the stereotypical qualities of love avoidants.
-Yeah, I know, you’re not supposed to stereotype and everyone is so different and blah, blah, blah.
+Step three: Get to know the stereotypical qualities of love avoidants.
+Yes, I know, you’re not supposed to stereotype and everyone is so different and blah, blah, blah.
 I am the first to repeat that you cannot think in terms of all men are this way or that.
 But, let’s consider this.
 The human brain stereotypes for a reason: to make intelligent deductive and inductive conclusions about the world so as to be safe and protect himself.
 When you stereotype you do not say, “All men are assholes.”
 Instead you say, “Most people from this particular group share these qualities.”
-People are predictable.
-They share similar qualities.
-They can be grouped together so that you can form a general idea about whether or not you belong to this group.
-It’s how corporate advertisers find their niche market.
-And why you see high fashion, world travel and anti-depressant ads in affluent magazines like Vanity Fair.
-And why you see sex tips, romance novels and fake nail ads in magazines like Cosmo.
-People fall into lifestyles.
-Well, it’s the same for avoidants.
+This type of thinking in an extreme sense can turn into racism, or racial profiling.
+But from an evolutionary standpoint, it can help you predict people who share similar qualities or not.
+In other words, stereotyping can predict danger.
+If we didn’t have this inherent sense of stereotyping, we would constantly be walking down dangerous streets filled with gang members, or strolling into bars filled with people who clearly don’t want us there.
+Having the ability to form a general idea about whether or not you belong to a group is highly beneficial.
+Especially for avoiding avoidants.
 They too can be stereotyped.
-Here are some of the qualities to look out for:
+Here are some of the qualities to look for:

 - Over the age of 40 and never been married.

 - Over the age of 35 and never been in a serious, committed relationship longer than 6 months to a year.

 - Possibly drinks excessively, smokes pot or does drugs.